 Confused by the new award categories?

 The Bruntwood Prize for Playwriting has evolved.
-Now in it’s 14th year From the shortlist, it is our intention that the Judges will award; •…
+Now it’s in its 14th year from the shortlist, it is our intention that the Judges will award;…

 The Bruntwood Prize for Playwriting has only one requirement in your script layout.
 Anonymity is at the heart of the reading process, so to protect this we ask that your first page shows the TITLE only.